pingpong-labs/widget/README.md

 **Get The Menu Instance**

-To get an instance of an existing menu, you can use the ' instance ' method.
+To get an instance of an existing menu, you can use the `instance` method.
 Here's an example.

 ```php
 $menu = Menu::instance('zurb-top-bar');